 Created the same team of developers who made the rather popular ZenCache plugin.
 Comet Cache is plug-and-play (install and activate) caching plugin that easy to use and beloved by its community.

-Comet Cache allows for automatic cache clearing, browser or client-side caching, Atom, RDF and RSS caching.
-It also has automatic cache expiration time and much, much more.
+Comet Cache allows for automatic cache clearing, browser or client-side caching, Atom, RDF, and RSS caching.
+It also has an automatic cache expiration time and much, much more.
 All these options will work wonders when it comes to boosting organic visits and increasing your page rank.

 4. Lazy Load For Videos

 Every SEO specialist knows just how much images increase your page loading times.
-There’s a number of tutorials online on how to optimize your WordPress website for SEO and while you can add a few lines of code to lightly embed videos.
-Not every website owner knows how to do this and installing a simple plugin might be a smarter idea.
+There’s a number of tutorials online on how to optimize your WordPress website for SEO, and while you can add a few lines of code to embed videos lightly.
+Not every website owner knows how to do this, and installing a simple plugin might be a smarter idea.

 Lazy Load For Videos replaces all the embedded Vimeo and YouTube videos with clickable previews images that only load videos when clicked, which drastically reduces page loading times.